Tongue strengthening for improved strength and swallowing pressures.

 - Designed for adults but may be used in pediatrics

-- Can be sent home with the client for additional practice
+- Can be sent home with the patient for additional practice

 Prior to use, the device must be filled with water and adjusted by loosening or tightening the valve.
 The water-filled bulb is placed on the tongue and pressed against the hard palate.
 The greater the client presses, the higher the indicator rises.
 The exercise recommendation is 30 presses three times daily for adults with frequency and duration modified by the attending clinician.

 For individual use.

 TonguePRESS® Developed and patented in the USA by Kathleen Smead.
-Patent US9149681B2
+Patent US9,149,681

 WARNING: California’s Proposition 6